spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 **`sparv config`:** This command lets you inspect the configuration for your corpus.
 You can read more about this in the [section about corpus configuration](user-manual/corpus-configuration.md).

-**`sparv files`:** By using this command you can list all available source documents belonging to your corpus.
+**`sparv files`:** By using this command you can list all available source files belonging to your corpus.

 ## Setting Up the Sparv Pipeline
 **`sparv setup`** and **`sparv build-models`:** These commands are explained in the section [Setting Up